 - Artist: Georges Seurat

-- Location: The Art Institute of Chicago
+- Location: Art Institute of Chicago, Illinois

-Created by Georges Suerat, it shows the relaxed atmosphere of people on a lazy Sunday afternoon in an island.
+Created by Georges Suerat, it shows the relaxed atmosphere of people on a lazy Sunday afternoon on an island.
 This painting is an excellent example of pointillism, where many dots are joined together to create an image.

 14. The Wounded Angel